NewPath-Consulting/ez-wildapricot-webdesigner/README.md

    </script>
    ```

-3. To deactivate the multilingual mode for WATM edit this JavaScript variable declaration as follows:
+3. To deactivate the multilingual mode edit this JavaScript variable declaration as follows:

    `var textManagerMultilingualMode = false;`